HOW-TO

 August 23, 2023 by Jesper Nielsen • 4 minutes to read

-Git is a powerful and popular version control system that allows you to track changes in your code and files, collaborating with other developers and works great with e.g., Visual Studio Code.
 One of the benefits of using Git and GitHub, or similar platforms, to version your code, or use Source Control, is that you can easily integrate them with your editor of choice.
 For example, Visual Studio has a built-in Git support that allows you to perform common Git operations, such as staging, committing, pushing, pulling, branching, and merging, directly from the editor.
+You can also view the diff between versions, resolve conflicts, and access the command line if needed.
+This way, you can manage your code without leaving your editor, which can save you time and improve your workflow.

 Read more

-How to create a custom policy in Microsoft Intune
+How to configure Microsoft Intune custom policy

-April 12, 2023 by Jesper Nielsen • 6 minutes to read
+April 12, 2023 by Jesper Nielsen • 7 minutes to read

 Microsoft Intune is a cloud-based service that helps organizations manage and secure their mobile devices, apps, and data.
-An important feature of Microsoft Intune is device configuration policies, which allow administrators to set and enforce settings on devices enrolled in Intune.
+An important feature of Microsoft Intune is device configuration policies, which allow administrators to set and enforce settings on devices enrolled in Microsoft Intune.
 Device configuration policies can help organizations meet their compliance, security, and productivity needs.
-There are several types of device configuration policies in Intune, depending on the platform and the scenario.

 Read more